-Heirs —Consider not only the privilege of being adopted as sons, but also the inheritance in heaven that we are granted as heirs of God jointly with Christ: "an inheritance imperishable and undefiled that will not fade away, reserved in heaven for you" (1Peter 1:3-5).
+Heirs —Consider not only the privilege of being adopted as sons, but also the inheritance in heaven that we are granted as heirs of God jointly with Christ (Galatians 4:7).
+As God’s sons, we have "an inheritance imperishable and undefiled that will not fade away, reserved in heaven for you" (1Peter 1:3-5).

 An inheritance also has a proper time to be given, and the sons of God will receive their inheritance reserved in heaven when Jesus returns to take them there (John 14:2-3).